koen-dejonghe/deep-learning-scala/README.md

 **Terminology:** Most neural net books use the term _layer_ for the components of the network.
 Andrej Karpathy was using _gate_ instead when explaining the [intuition behind backpropagation](http://cs231n.github.io/optimization-2/#intuitive).
-The term stuck and I have been using throughout this project.
+The term stuck and I have been using it throughout this project.
 Also, _layer_ suggests that it's tightly coupled to other layers, whereas _gate_ suggests something independent.
 Since the gates in this project are all asynchronously operating actors, I think _gate_ is a more apt name.
 So, read _layer_ when you see _gate_ in case it's unclear.